New York Stop Sign Tickets Lawyer

 Except when directed to proceed by a police officer, every driver of a vehicle approaching a stop sign shall stop at a clearly marked stop line, but if none, then shall stop before entering the crosswalk on the near side of the intersection, or in the event there is no crosswalk, at the point nearest the intersecting roadway where the driver has a view of the approaching traffic on the intersecting roadway before entering the intersection.

-1142 of the VTL deals with the concept of “yielding” the right of way to other vehicles you might encounter in the intersection after stopping at a stop sign.
+1142 of the VTL also deals with the concept of “yielding” the right of way to other vehicles you might encounter in the intersection after stopping at a stop sign.
 The emphasis there is on not entering the intersection until you are certain you won’t be hitting another vehicle.
-This section points to 1172, the section an officer would charge someone with violating, as the sections that sets for the need to and rules for the actual stopping.
+This section points to 1172 (the actual stop sign section) for the rules regarding stopping your vehicle and then section 1142 comes into play if there’s a problem with yielding to other vehicles after coming to a completed stop.

-Essentially, the rules set forth that you must stop when at a stop sign.
-The statute is mostly about where to stop.
+Essentially, the law set forth that you must stop when at a stop sign.
+The stop sign section of law is mostly about where to stop.

 - If there’s a stop line, stop there.